 Trauma-Focused CBT

-I use TF-CBT with teens who have experienced trauma such as abuse, violence, or major loss.
+I use TF-CBT with teens and adults who have experienced trauma such as abuse, violence, or major loss.
 In a structured and gentle way, we build coping skills, make sense of the traumatic experience, and challenge shame or self-blame, often with supportive caregiver involvement when appropriate.

 Acceptance and commitment (ACT)